Effective Date : 8/3/20

 Research and Analytics.
 To analyze how you interact with our Services; to monitor and analyze usage and activity trends; and for other research, analytical, and statistical purposes.
 Please note that we may track information about Project type and scale, Customer usage and volume, Worker performance, and similar information – but we will not use private details about Projects for such purposes.

 Legal Compliance.
-To comply with applicable legal or regulatory obligations, including as part of a judicial proceeding; to respond to a subpoena, warrant, court order, or other legal process; or as part of an investigation or request, whether formal or informal, from law enforcement or a governmental authority.
+To comply with applicable legal or regulatory obligations, including as part of a judicial proceeding; to respond to a subpoena, warrant, court order, or other legal processes; or as part of an investigation or request, whether formal or informal, from law enforcement or a governmental authority.

 Lawful Basis for Processing Your Personal Data